Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 2.7.4 Coordinated Observations

-The Chandra proposal process recognizes the scientific value of joining data from Chandra with those from other observatories.
+The Chandra proposal process recognizes the scientific value of joining data from Chandra with data from other observatories.
 Joint observations may, but need not, be coordinated.
 Coordinated observations are those that must be done by all participating observatories within an observer-specified time interval.
 Coordinated observations must be specified as constraints in the Chandra Proposal Software (CPS).
 Detailed instructions, requirements, and recommendations for proposing joint observations are described further in the CfP (https://cxc.harvard.edu/proposer/CfP/).

-Once coordinated observations are approved by peer review the Chandra science mission planning team will initiate contact with other observatories to facilitate completion of the coordination.
+Once coordinated observations are approved by peer review, the Chandra Science Mission Planning team will initiate contact with other observatories to facilitate completion of the coordination.
 Observers are encouraged to provide complete information to their contacts at the coordinating observatories, after which the observatories' planners will work together to achieve an effective schedule.
 The joint work of the planners will establish the time intervals that meet the proposal constraints and are feasible for the participating observatories.
 Observation times are finally fixed when coordinated observations are incorporated into short-term schedules (Section 2.7.3).

 2.7.5 The Chandra Cool Targets Program